 The Queen meets the PM every week for updates on the current political situation, though never actually gets involved with politics.

-How much power does the prime mini
+How much power does the prime minister really have?

 All in all, the prime minister has a lot of power – and can have a lot of power too.
-But, the total amount of power the PM has really
+But, the total amount of power the PM has really depends on how many MPs they have in the House of Commons.

 The greater a prime minister’s majority, the more power they have as a leader.